 SSG Wasson spent the next two years undergoing surgeries and rehabilitation at Walter Reed Medical Center and Brooke Army Medical Center before medically retiring in 2013.

-The mortgage-free aspect of the home will provide stability for Frank, his wife Brooke, and their two sons and daughter.
+The financial freedom of receiving a donated home will provide stability for Frank, his wife Brooke, and their two sons and daughter.
 “This home will be a forever home for my family and me to enjoy, instead of worrying about when our next move will be,” he says.

 Once he receives the home, Frank is looking forward to dedicating more time coaching his sons’ baseball teams and going back to school.
-He also looks forward to having more time to play on his Wounded Warrior Amputee Softball Team, and pursuing his other hobbies including hunting, fishing, and photography.
-Currently, Frank serves at an organization that hosts a camp for children with physical challenges and amputations.
+He recently coordinated and established multiple youth strength and conditioning camps for young athletes during their off-season.
+He also looks forward to having more time to play on his Wounded Warrior Amputee Softball Team.
+For the 2017 season, Frank developed, implemented and led the team’s Annual Amputee Kids Camp Training Plan of 15 teams members and 30 youth athletes in Washington, D.C.
+His other hobbies include hunting, fishing, and photography.
+He is also on the board of the historical Military Order of the Purple Heart Organization Chapter 305 of Salem, Oregon.

 Originally from Salem, Oregon, Frank is choosing to build his home there to be close to family.

 Frank says receiving the home is “a blessing beyond measure” and is grateful to HFOT’s donors and supporters who are making it possible.
 “I cannot thank you enough for giving my family and me the gift of a fresh start and making my life much easier.
 It will be a huge relief to me mentally and financially,” he says.